HandBrake/HandBrake-docs/source/docs/en/latest/developer/build-mac.markdown

     xcode-select --install

-Install Python 3 using the latest package installer provided by [Python](https://www.python.org/downloads/).
+For macOS prior to Big Sur, install Python 3 using the latest package installer provided by [Python](https://www.python.org/downloads/).

 If you installed Python 3 from a different source, such as Homebrew, it is necessary to check whether Python 3 can properly open HTTPS connections.
 The following test prints `0` for success, or `1` for failure.
 Upon failure, you will need to ensure SSL certificates are installed and accessible to your Python 3 installation, or remove the installation and reinstall from the official package.